smittytone/BuildAPIAccess/README.md

 ### - (id)initForNSURLSession
 ### - (id)initForNSURLConnection

 Both methods initialize the BuildAPIAccess instance to make use of, respectively, Apple’s NSURLSession and NSURLConnection connectivity systems. iOS and Mac OS X support both modes, though NSURLSession is the mechanism Apple recommends.
 Indeed, tvOS *only* supports NSURLSession.
+As such, BuildAPIAccess now defaults to NSURLSession.

 ## BuildAPIAccess Authorization Methods